Prediction of Wireless Channel Statistics with Ray Tracing and Uncalibrated Digital Twin: Site-specific Channel Statistics Prediction

-In this work, instead of relying on spatial features alone, we employ GP regression to predict fading statistics using geometric features derived from the DT.
-In particular, by processing the DT's distribution of received power $\vec{\psi}^{\sf{DT}}(\beta,\vec{x})$, we employ a predictive distribution } {Here $\vec{f} (\cdot)$ uniformly samples $100$ points from the DT's CDF of received power $\vec{\psi}^{\sf{DT}}(\beta, \vec{x})$.
-With this $\vec{y}$ and the use of an anisotropic GP kernel $k(\vec{y}, \vec{y}')$, the GP does not only capture spatial similarities but also implicitly encodes geometric information provided by the DT.
-Particularly, for two receiver positions $\vec{x}_1$ and $\vec{x}_2$ that result in similar DT outputs $\vec{\psi}^{\sf{DT}}(\beta, \vec{x}_1) \approx \vec{\psi}^{\sf{DT}}(\beta, \vec{x}_2)$, the GP's covariance function ensures that the predicted channel statistics at these two locations are close to each other.
-Thus, the DT's geometric features are captured via the GP's covariance function, embedding geometric correlations that allows efficient prediction of channel statistics using a limited number of measurements. }
+With the $\vec{y}$ defined above, the GP kernel $k(\vec{y}, \vec{y}')$ not only captures spatial patterns but also implicitly encodes geometric information provided by the DT.
+In particular, for two receiver positions $\vec{x}_1$ and $\vec{x}_2$ that result in similar DT outputs, $\vec{\psi}^{\sf{DT}}(\beta, \vec{x}_1) \approx \vec{\psi}^{\sf{DT}}(\beta, \vec{x}_2)$, the GP's covariance function ensures that the predicted channel statistics at these two locations are similar.
+Thus, the DT's geometric features are captured via the GP's covariance function, embedding geometric correlations that allows efficient prediction of channel statistics using a limited number of measurements.
+Moreover, this proposed prediction framework is shown to provide significant improvements in prediction errors compared to the following \emph{benchmarks}: \begin{itemize} \item \emph{benchmark~1:} direct prediction scheme using $q^{\sf{direct}}_{\epsilon}(\vec{x})$. \item \emph{benchmark~2:} spatial prediction scheme $q_{\epsilon}^{\sf{spatial}} (\vec{x}| \mathcal{D})$. \end{itemize}